Learning junta distributions, quantum junta states, and QAC$^0$ circuits: Introduction

 \subsubsection{Learning junta distributions}

-Learning in the presence of irrelevant information, such as the \emph{dummy} variables appearing in juntas, is one of the most famous yet open problems of classical computational learning theory since the 90's \cite{blum1994relevant,BLUM199532,blum1997selection}.
-Numerous works consider the problems of learning and testing junta Boolean functions and distributions \cite{mossel2003learning,valiant2012finding,aliakbarpour2016learning,chen2021learning,chen2024mildly,nadimpalli2024optimal}.
-In particular, Aliakbarpour, Blais, and Rubinfeld considered the problem of learning a junta distribution $p:\{-1,1\}^n\to [0,1]$ from given samples $x\sim p(x)$ \cite{aliakbarpour2016learning}.
-They showed that in order to estimate $p$ up to error $\eps$ in total variation distance, $O(2^{2k}k\log(n)/\eps^4)$ samples suffice and $\Omega(2^k/\eps^2+k\log(n)/\eps)$ are necessary.
-As the first result of this work, we quadratically improve their upper bound matching their lower bound in every parameter.
+Learning in the presence of irrelevant information, such as the \emph{dummy} variables appearing in juntas, is one of the most famous yet open problems of classical computational learning theory since the 90's \cite{Blu94,BHL95,BL97}.
+Numerous works consider the problems of learning and testing junta Boolean functions and distributions \cite{MOS03,valiant2012finding,ABR16,CJLW21,CDL+24,NP24}.
+In particular, Aliakbarpour, Blais, and Rubinfeld considered the problem of learning a junta distribution $p \colon \cbra{-1,1}^n \to \interval{0}{1}$ from given samples $x \sim p\rbra{x}$ \cite{ABR16}.
+They showed that in order to estimate $p$ to within additive error $\eps$ in total variation distance, $O\rbra{2^{2k}k\log\rbra{n}/\eps^4}$ samples suffice and $\Omega\rbra{2^k/\eps^2+k\log\rbra{n}/\eps}$ are necessary.
+As the first result of this work, we quadratically improve the learning upper bound compared to theirs.
+Moreover, it matches their lower bound in every parameter.